Icinga/icinga2/doc/10-icinga-template-library.md

-negate_timeout_result	| **Optional.** Custom result on Negate timeouts, default to UNKNOWN. negate_ok		| **Optional.** OK, WARNING, CRITICAL or UNKNOWN. negate_warning		|               Numeric values are accepted. negate_critical		|               If nothing is specified, permutes OK and CRITICAL. negate_substitute	| **Optional.** Substitute output text as well.
+negate_timeout_result	| **Optional.** Custom result on Negate timeouts, default to UNKNOWN. negate_ok		| **Optional.** OK, WARNING, CRITICAL or UNKNOWN. negate_warning		|               Numeric values are accepted. negate_critical		|               If nothing is specified, negate_unknown		|               permutes OK and CRITICAL. negate_substitute	| **Optional.** Substitute output text as well.
 Will only substitute text in CAPITALS. negate_command		| **Required.** Command to be negated. negate_arguments	| **Optional.** Arguments for the negated command.